 Simple present tense used in the starting line of Section 18 clearly indicated that the provision shall apply only till the project is incomplete or the promoter is unable to give possession.

-Keeping in view the object and purpose of the Real Estate (Regulation and Development) Act, 2016 which is to complete the development work within the stipulated time frame, once the project construction is complete or possession is given, as the case may be, the said provision ceases to operate.
+Keeping in view the object and purpose of the Real Estate (Regulation and Development)

+Act, 2016 which is to complete the development work within the stipulated time frame, once the project construction is complete or possession is given, as the case may be, the said provision ceases to operate.

-In view of the above facts, the Respondent cannot be held liable to pay interest on delay to the Complainants, as per section 18 of the said Act.
+In view of the above facts, the provision of section 18 (1) of the said Act cannot be used to withdraw from a completed project and claim refund with interest and compensation.
 In fact, in accordance with section 19 (10) every allottee is expected to take physical possession of the apartment, plot or building as the case may be, within a period of two months of the occupancy certificate issued for the said apartment, plot or building, as the case may be.

-15. On review of the Respondent's registration webpage, it is observed that the Respondent has registered the project from 41st floor to the 43rd Floor.
+16. On review of the Respondent's registration webpage, it is observed that the Respondent has registered the project from 41st floor to the 43rd Floor.
 Further, the Respondent has already initiated the process of formation of legal entity for the project 'Enchante' consisting of 391 apartments (including the ones registered and not registered with this Authority).